 Steps to Combat Discharge

-If you notice any type of discharge coming from your eyes, it is often a wise idea to consult with a knowledgeable physician.
-There are some steps, however, that a person can take to avoid eye irritation in the interim, which include the following:
+If you notice any type of discharge coming from your eyes, it is wise to consult an experienced physician.
+However, here are some steps you can do now to avoid further eye irritation:

-- Avoid touching your eyes, which could result in spreading any bacteria or germs that caused the eye infection.
+- Avoid touching your eyes, which can spread bacteria or germs that cause eye infections.

-- If allergies were responsible for the discharge, take steps to minimize the conditions that can trigger the response.
+- If allergies are to blame for the discharge, take steps to reduce the triggers.